alex-aaron/checkpoint-practice-1/README.md

 #### Problem 4

 Create a function called `accessOddIndexesInReverse` that takes in one parameter - `array` - which represents an array of values.
 This function should iterate backwards through the input array and print only the items at the odd indexes to the console.

+#### Problem 5

+Create a function called `makePropsNull` that takes in one parameter - `obj` - which represents an object.
+This function should iterate through the object's keys and reassign the value at each key to `null`.
+The function should return the modified object at the end.